 How to Improve Your Number of Interactions Per Ticket

 Challenge your customer service and support teams to communicate clearly and reply with thoughtful questions.
-Ask them to encourage customers to explain their issues exhaustively so your team can help them as quickly as possible … without so much back-and-forth.
+Ask them to encourage customers to explain their issues exhaustively so your team can help them as quickly as possible … without so much back-and-forth — 31% of consumers say that having to repeat themselves is their biggest frustration.

 Your average ticket resolution time measures how long it takes your team to resolve each customer service or support ticket.